Support

 • Check your Umbrel's internet connection.
 Make sure the ethernet cable is plugged in and your router has internet access.

-• Try disabling and re-enabling Cloudflare DNS in Settings > Advanced settings.
-If Cloudflare is blocked on your network, disable it to use your router's DNS.
+• Try changing DNS server settings in Settings > Advanced settings > Network.
+If Cloudflare is blocked on your network, switch from Cloudflare DNS to Router default.

 • Restart your Umbrel from Settings > Restart.